 At Donor Nexus, we believe that any couple or individual who dreams of growing their family should have the opportunity to pursue that dream.
-We support the right of all loving families to access care, including traditional married couples, unmarried couples, same sex couples, and individuals seeking a single parent family.
+We support the right of all loving families to access care, including traditional married couples, unmarried couples, same-sex couples, and individuals seeking a single-parent family.

-At Donor Nexus, we are passionate about helping create families and honored to be a part of your journey.
+At Donor Nexus, we are passionate about helping create families and are honored to be a part of your journey.
 We understand the importance of establishing trust as we support you throughout this monumental time in your life and we're proud to share a few benefits of choosing to work with us:

 With over a decade of experience, we are well-versed in the intricate process of donor egg IVF (DEIVF) and we work right alongside of you with the same end goal in mind and do our absolute best to help you get there.
 Don't just take our word for it, we invite you to read through testimonials from our previous intended parents here.